Customer Using Tap To Pay At Checkout | Bank Of America Merchant Services Review

 Now for the other side of the coin.
 Bank of America is opaque about their pricing and, short of calling and speaking with a BOFA representative––who is a salesperson that can quote something different to each person who calls–– there’s really no way to establish a solid baseline on BOFA’s pricing structure.

-Although the Bank of America has allegedly become more transparent about pricing, BOFA’s website still offers to connect you with a sales representative for “special offers” instead of just breaking down prices and surcharges on their website so you can evaluate your options.
+Bank of America merchant services reviews reveal a mixed nature of customer feedback, highlighting concerns over hidden fees and customer service issues.
+Although the Bank of America merchant services have allegedly become more transparent about pricing, BOFA’s website still offers to connect you with a sales representative for “special offers” instead of just breaking down prices and surcharges on their website so you can evaluate your options.

-Bank of America is also infamous among merchants for schmoozing potential customers into signing very long leases, so even if you pay the termination fee and want to be done with BOFA, you can still be tied into paying for Clover POS equipment for years after the fact.
+Bank of America is also infamous among merchants for schmoozing potential customers into signing very long leases, so even if you pay the termination fee and want to be done with your Bank of America merchant services, you can still be tied into paying for Clover POS equipment for years after the fact.
 So you’re going to want to take a long hard look at any contract, lease, or rental agreement BOFA asks you to sign.

-Bank of America’s merchant services program doesn’t have a great reputation, despite how widely the payment solution is used.
+Bank of America’s merchant services program, known as Boa Merchant Services, doesn’t have a great reputation despite its recognition in customer satisfaction rankings and how widely the payment solution is used.
 The program has an average of about 2.5 out of 5 stars on customer review sites: hidden charges are a big problem for merchants who do business with BOFA, as is BOFA’s customer service team’s inability to help when they call with issues.

-Although the Bank of America has an A+ rating on the Better Business Bureau’s website, a whopping 284 customer reviews customers give the program a measly 1 star out of 5, with customer service at both the corporate and local level being one of the top complaints.
+Although the Bank of America has an A+ rating on the Better Business Bureau’s website, 284 customer reviews give the program 1 star out of 5, with customer service at both the corporate and local level being one of the top complaints.

 While it’s true that the Bank of America offers 24/7 customer support over the phone, the quality of that customer service––meaning the ability of support staff to resolve issues, friendliness, troubleshooting ability, etc.–– is widely considered by merchants to be a liability of doing business with BOFA.